CYBER SALE! ➔

 1. Sound-Loaded Reading Passages

-• Sound-loaded stories and non-fiction passages for sounds like R, L, S, SH, J, CH, and TH, with comprehension questions.
+• Sound-loaded stories and non-fiction passages for sounds like R, L, S, and more, with comprehension questions.

 2. Compare and Contrast

 Boost articulation and critical thinking with compare-and-contrast tasks.
-Compare and contrasting is a skill students have to do with the classroom curriculum and it is a way to start using connected sentences with their target speech sound.
-Choose two words or objects containing the target sound (e.g., “lettuce vs. celery”, “plane vs. helicopter” for L or “shrimp vs. fish” or “shovel vs. shears” for SH) and ask students to describe their similarities and differences.
-My bundle offers Compare & Contrast Articulation Cards tailored to later-developing sounds so you don’t have to come up with word pairs!
+Choose two words or objects containing the target sound (e.g., “lighthouse vs. lamppost” for L or “ship vs. shore” for SH) and ask students to describe their similarities and differences.
+My bundle offers Compare & Contrast Cards tailored to later-developing sounds.

 Encourage spontaneous speech with “What would you do?” conversation prompts.
 These activities let students practice their sounds in everyday scenarios.
 My bundle includes conversation starter cards for later-developing sounds like CH, TH, J, and R.